Hartigan's Research/Young Stars

 the current conceptual picture of a young star.

 The T Tauri phase of stellar evolution lasts 1 - 10 million years.
 By studying these

 objects we gain some insight into what conditions must have been like in our solar system

 soon after the formation of our Sun, but before the formation of the Earth.

-My research in this area has focussed on several aspects of T Tauri star research.
+My work in this area has focused on several aspects of star formation over

 Back to Hartigan's Home Page